JuanValencia/Unstable-Magick/A'Ethel.md

 The capital city of A'Ethel is the cultural center of the empire.
 In this time of peace and prosperity, A'Ethel has been a fountain of innovation and invention, leading us into the dawn of a new golden age.

+Alara has gone missing.

+Mortimer is working with Abe's twin brother to try to re-establish the city (under his rule/ Abe's bro secretly wants the same).